QARANC.co.uk Find Extra Work

 From 1950 an E block was added and the army psychiatric facility was renamed Albert House.
 It continued to treat army personnel with psychiatric illnesses and alcohol dependency problems.
 From 1960 Navy personnel was also treated at Netley.

-Royal Victoria Military Hospital Netley closed in 1958 because of the high cost of maintaining the hospital.
+Royal Victoria Military Hospital Netley closed in 1958 because of the high cost of maintaining the building.
 The building remained unused for several years and was badly damaged in a fire in June 1963 and then sustained further damage when pipes froze and burst in the winter of 1963.
-Sadly this damaged the structure of the hospital building and caused the eventual demolition of the main hospital building on the 16 September in 1966.
+Sadly this damaged the structure and caused the eventual demolition of the main hospital building on the 16 September in 1966.
 However the psychiatric hospital remained open during this time and did not close until 1978.
-The closure of the hospital was marked by a parade through Netley village and a ball and firework display at the Officers Mess.
+The closure was marked by a parade through Netley village and a ball and firework display at the Officers Mess.

 Netley Chapel